-As the executive director of the Children’s League of Massachusetts (CLM), Erin Bradley advocates for public policies and quality services for the Commonwealth’s children, youth, and families.
+Erin Bradley has experience in legislative and nonprofit sectors and became the executive director of the Massachusetts Women's Political Caucus in June 2019.
+In her previous role as the executive director of the Children’s League of Massachusetts (CLM), Bradley advocated for public policies and quality services for the Commonwealth’s children, youth, and families.
 Drawing on experience gained through her internship with State Senator Karen E. Spilka (D-Ashland), Bradley works closely with the state legislature and Governor’s office to advance family policies.

 Among our graduates are three women elected to the Massachusetts House of Representatives:

 Former Majority Leader Lida Harkins (13th Norfolk District)